lammps/lammps/doc/src/fix_npt_cauchy.rst

 The keyword *tloop* can be used to improve the accuracy of integration scheme at little extra cost.
-The initial and final updates of the thermostat variables are broken up into *tloop* substeps, each of length *dt*\ /\ *tloop*\ .
+The initial and final updates of the thermostat variables are broken up into *tloop* sub-steps, each of length *dt*\ /\ *tloop*\ .
 This corresponds to using a first-order Suzuki-Yoshida scheme :ref:`(Tuckerman) <nc-Tuckerman>`.
 The keyword *ploop* does the same thing for the barostat thermostat.